belgattitude/soluble-japha/README.md

   - Refactor as much as possible and remove dead code.

 - Supporting more drivers or techs
-  - Drop XML protocol in favour of protocal buffers [GRPC](http://www.grpc.io/)
+  - Drop XML protocol in favour of protocol buffers or [GRPC](http://www.grpc.io/)

 - Improve proxy
   - see [ProxyManager](https://github.com/Ocramius/ProxyManager)